Pictionary (video game): Alternative game mode

 Alternative Game Mode is played much the same way as "Regular Game Mode", except instead of the Computer supplying an answer, the designated drawer does so himself, and both teams may guess instead of just the drawer's team.
 At the end of a round, the game asks which team was successful in guessing, and you may choose "Nobody did", Team 1, Team 2, Team 3, or Team 4.
 If no one wins, then play moves on to the other team's designated drawer, and a new round begins.
 If a team guesses correctly, they may roll the virtual die, and proceed down the board.
 The first team to reach the end of the board is declared the winner.

-Text parsing

-The game's text parser screens for profane words and phrases.
-If a player tries to enter a team name with obscene words, the game will not allow the name to be used, and the player must choose a new one.
-If one tries to input forbidden words while solving a puzzle, the text input will automatically be blanked when the last letter of the word is entered, and the player must guess again.
-Forbidden words include George Carlin's "seven dirty words," anatomical references such as "penis", among other words.
-Some inconsistencies exist; e.g. "asshole" is not blocked out, but "ass hole" (as an open compound word) is blocked, and so is "anus."
+Reception

+Nintendo Power gave Pictionary a score of 3.5/5 for graphics and sound, 2.7/5 for play control, 3.1/5 for challenge, and 3/5 for theme and fun.

+The soundtrack, composed by Tim Follin, has been the subject of retrospective commentary because of its unusually intense nature for a board game.
+Den of Geek called it "one of the greatest and strangest soundtracks in video game history", feeling it was more appropriate in a beat 'em up or a nightclub.
+Sonicstate praised Follin for his "outstanding use of limited musical resources" in creating the music.